Proforo/exercises/readme.md

 Items shown as ✅  (complete) in the table above are clickable.

+# Quizzes

+Writing [possible quiz questions here](quizzes/quizzes.md) for the time being.
+Will re-focus on this after the code exercises are complete and needs are determined.

 # Notes & Reminders

 - [ ] A-03 could also be the "callouts" and "prices" for the Tasty Taco.
 Revisit this after completing the whack-a-mole and decide if there's a better approach vs a quiz so early on